How to Calculate Pain and Suffering After a Car Accident in Clearwater

 Get Medical and Legal Assistance Right Away

 Getting medical assistance right after an auto accident helps protect your health and well-being.
 Immediate medical attention prevents your injuries or condition from worsening and speeds up recovery.
-It also allows prompt detection of hidden injuries and potentially dangerous symptoms.
+It also allows prompt detection of hidden injuries and dangerous symptoms.

 Prompt medical help is also essential in establishing a direct link between your injuries and the auto accident.
 An insurance adjuster cannot use an alternative explanation for your injuries to deny your claim when you have medical records and doctor’s notes proving your injuries are car accident-related.